 As the old song goes, "Last Christmas I gave you my heart/and the very next day you hired a company to text me a breakup message."
 Or something like that, anyway.

 This holiday season and beyond, wannabe singles can avoid confrontation completely and hire The Breakup Shop to do their dirty work for them.
-The site, which launched in November, offers a veritable smorgasbord of passive-aggressive relationship dissolution options and prices, from a breakup Snapchat ($5) to a live phone call ($29) to a floral bouquet to accompany your breakup text ($48).
+The site offers a veritable smorgasbord of passive-aggressive relationship dissolution options and prices, from a breakup Snapchat ($5) to a live phone call ($29) to a floral bouquet to accompany your breakup text ($48).
 So, your boyfriend might have dumped you, but at least your apartment will smell like good times!

 Cowardly as it might seem, the service was born out of desire to end the common phenomenon of "ghosting," which is when one half of a couple stops returning calls, texts or emails until the other half finally gets the hint.